Wells Cave Nature Preserve

 Wells Cave has a long history within Pulaski County, Kentucky as its location along a vital coal, logging, and saltpeter trade route in the 1800s gave the cave much attention and use throughout the years.
 The cave has also been used as a classroom to understand speleogenesis, paleoclimates, hydrology, and cave management.

-Wells Cave Nature Preserve includes two entrances to a historically, geologically, and biologically significant cave that is 11.5-miles long.
+Wells Cave Nature Preserve includes two of the four entrances to a historically, geologically, and biologically significant cave that is 11.5-miles long.
 As White Nose Syndrome was detected by bat biologists during the winter of 2013-2014, the bat hibernaculum areas are closed to recreational visits from October through April.
+In addition, the third and fourth entrances to Wells Cave are located on US Forest Service property and private property (along Buck Creek), thus access cannot be granted by the NSS for these entrances.